-The NIV changed its initial usage of “human nature” back to the more literal wording of “flesh”, but the context still supports both the original word and descriptive meaning.
+The NIV changed its initial usage of “human nature” back to the more literal wording of “flesh” (in its most updated translation), but the context still supports both the original word and descriptive meaning.
 We are taught here that our cravings, desires, and thoughts propelled us toward gratifying what came naturally.
 The word here for “by nature”, which is translated this way in both of the above translations, comes from the Greek word: phusis.
 It means natural production, native disposition, and natural constitution or usage.
 It is the same base word for the phrase-word: man-kind.

 The human “native disposition” since the fall in the Garden is to choose our own path in determining what is good and desirable—to default to our education, our abilities, our reasoning, our wisdom and knowledge, our preferences and desires—rather than to remain dependent upon God for such direction and satisfaction.
 Paul specifically tells us that this is our natural human craving which has resulted in our human condition of being “dead in transgressions” and “by nature deserving of wrath”.

 This meaning is the reason Paul describes his own natural struggles as a faithful Christian in wanting what is right, but seemingly to be continually struggling with this pull toward selfishness: